MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/04/devtools-112.md

 1. Click the gear<!--no tooltip--> (![JSON Viewer's gear icon](./devtools-112-images/json-viewer-gear-icon.png)) icon in the top right corner, and then select the **Code folding** checkbox.

-With code folding turned on, you can now expand and collapse objects and arrays within the JSON you are inspecting:
+With code folding turned on, you can now expand and collapse objects and arrays within the JSON you're inspecting:

 ![Code folding in Microsoft Edge's JSON Viewer](./devtools-112-images/json-viewer-code-folding.png)